pratishthasood/lumea_/README.md

 ## Powerful Additional Features

-- **All E-commerce Features and Apps Included:** Shofy provides a comprehensive eCommerce solution with all the essential features and apps needed for a successful online store.
+- **All E-commerce Features and Apps Included:** lumea provides a comprehensive eCommerce solution with all the essential features and apps needed for a successful online store.
 - **Variation Swatch:** Create clean and professional product pages with variation swatches that capture your customer's attention and allow easy selection of product variations.
 - **Filter Variations, Pagination, Filters by Size & Color:** Improve user experience and boost conversion rates by reducing the time needed for customers to complete their orders through filtering options and pagination.
 - **Video Gallery:** Offer customers a detailed view of products with an engaging video gallery that showcases products from different angles or in use.